pcmistry/hello-world/README.md

 # hello-world
 Learning how to use Github.

 I love Sohie Pomapoos.
-They are my favorites/
+They are my favorite

+Dogs in THE WHOLE WIDE WORLD!!!!!!!!!